lengerfulluse/legacy_blog/_posts/core-samples/2013-03-25-Sabayon-Linux-Fresh.md

 #### Some basic configure for Sabayon installation ####

-- Git configure and SSh protocol configure: git config --global core.editor "nano" git config --global user.name "Joseph Heng" git config --global user.email "lengerfulluse@gmail.com" git completion bash. we add it in .bashrc with command `source ~/.git-completion.sh` copy the private, public keys and known_hosts to the ~/.ssh directory.
+- Git configure and SSh protocol configure:
+>  	git config --global core.editor "nano"
+>  	git config --global user.name "Joseph Heng"
+>  	git config --global user.email "lengerfulluse@gmail.com"
+>  	git completion bash. we add it in .bashrc with command `source ~/.git-completion.sh`
+>	copy the private, public keys and known_hosts to the ~/.ssh directory.
 - Select the faster mirror for the package update and source download, first you should know where the repositories list lie in:
-	/etc/entropy/repositories.conf
+>	/etc/entropy/repositories.conf
   then to test the connection speed of these repositories, and then choose the faster.
-	equo repo mirrorsort sabayonlinux.org   \# for Daily reportory equo repo mirrorsort sabayon-weekly     \# for Weekly reportory equo repo mirrorsort sabayon-limbo      \# as limbo implied, the test reportory.
+>	equo repo mirrorsort sabayonlinux.org   \# for Daily reportory
+>	equo repo mirrorsort sabayon-weekly     \# for Weekly reportory
+>	equo repo mirrorsort sabayon-limbo      \# as limbo implied, the test reportory.
 Be careful to use!!!

 - Equo Update and install:
-	equo update
+>	equo update
-	equo install entropy rigo
+>	equo install entropy rigo
 - Keyboard Shortcut:
-	bind the *Alt+T* to open a terminal bind the *Alt+J* to switch the terminal to previous tab bind the *ALt+K* to switch the termianl to next tab bind the *Meta+D* to display the desktop.
+>	bind the *Alt+T* to open a terminal
+>	bind the *Alt+J* to switch the terminal to previous tab
+>	bind the *ALt+K* to switch the termianl to next tab
+>	bind the *Meta+D* to display the desktop.
-- Be familar some basic package manager tools: equo [search install ...] rigo GUI entropy manager tools. eselect emerge
+- Be familar some basic package manager tools:
+>	equo [search install ...]
+>	rigo GUI entropy manager tools.
+>	eselect
+>	emerge

+#### Migrate from Gnome to Fluxbox ####
+Occasionally, I find the install bugs during my sabayon installation, the results is that my **Gnome** 3.6 version cannot function well.
+To be disspointed, the *System* menu just gone. and some menu panel and desktop background missing too.
+Hey, hey, hey!
+A sound reminds me that I still have another default selectioon for desktop windows manager: **Fluxbox**, It's Great!
+The core configure directory directory is ~/.fluxbox, and that's all.